dhruv-atomic-mui21/dhruv-atomic-mui21/README.md

 # Hi there 👋 I'm Dhruv Chudasama

-**I’m a BCA 2nd Year student passionate about AI/ML and full-stack development, always exploring new technologies and building impactful projects.**
+**I’m a BCA undergraduate student passionate about AI/ML and full-stack development, always exploring new technologies and building impactful projects.**

 ---